 If you would like to know more the charity can be contacted on 07980 458600 or at firstname.lastname@example.org.
 Please also contact us if you can volunteer your time for example as a deliverer.
 If you want to consider volunteering please see the Volunteering page.

-The charity has reached the size where registration with the charity commision is required, the trustees have applied to register the charity using a revised constitution introduced following the Annual General Meeting on 5th June 2018.
+In 2017 the charity reached the size where registration with the charity commision was required and registration was undertalken during 2018 with the charity number 1180479 being assigned.
 With the introduction of the General Data Protection Regulations in May 2018 the trustees have developed Data Protection Information.

 "Reasons for Bridging the Gap"